-I met Mimi Crabtree at Christian Community Development Association’s national conference in the New Orleans Hyatt Regency.
-Street Evangelist Nancy Alonzo recruited her to assist in overseeing the prayer room.
+I met Mimi Crabtree at the Christian Community Development Association’s national conference in the New Orleans Hyatt Regency.
+Street Evangelist Nancy Alonzo recruited her to help oversee the prayer room.
 Nancy and Mimi were locals, so I put their names on my list of possible stories.
 Six months later, I found time to meet Mimi at a restaurant.
 I sipped a vanilla cappuccino while she unfolded a story of God’s grace.

 Mimi’s grandparents lived on top of Central Grocery in the French Quarter.
 The famous home of the original Muffuletta, featured on the PBS special “Sandwiches That You Will Like” and The Today Show’s “Five Best Sandwiches” series.
 Her father’s first job was squishing olives for Central’s olive salad.

 He later worked at the Post Office by day and tended bar at the Napoleon House by night.
 Artist and writers frequented the famous bar throughout most of the 20th century.
 The atmosphere suited the Italian Catholic family.
 Her mother sang and loved art.
 Her father loved jazz and Italian opera.

 Mimi was born Michella Palao and baptized at the iconic St. Louis Cathedral.
 Her father nicknamed her Mimi, after the main character in La Bohème by Giacomo Puccini.
 She spent much of her childhood in the French Quarter and often played with friends in Jackson Square.
 Surrounded by the arts from birth, she developed a love for singing at a young age.